norman/ambry/README.md

 You can store your data in a file, a signed string suitable for storage in a cookie, or easily write your own IO adapter.

-For more info, take a peek at the [Prequel Guide](http://norman.github.com/prequel/file.Guide.html), or read on for some quick samples.
+For more info, take a peek at the [Norman Guide](http://norman.github.com/norman/file.Guide.html), or read on for some quick samples.

 ## A quick tour

     # Create a model.
     class Country
-      # Turn any Ruby object into a Prequel model by extending this module.
+      # Turn any Ruby object into a Norman model by extending this module.
-      extend Prequel::Model
+      extend Norman::Model

       # The first field listed here will be the "primary key."
       field :tld, :name